 Our miserable contractor supposedly had fixed this wall in Bedroom #3, as well as the roof above it.

-There we were, one rainy January night, ready to deploy joint compound, in a vain attempt to finish the crappy job our contractor left for us, when we noticed the wall felt… squishy.
+There we were, my dad and I, one rainy January night, ready to deploy joint compound, in a vain attempt to finish the crappy job our contractor left for us, when we noticed the wall felt… squishy.

 Dad pressed on the wall again, and it…